KarMiles/campervan-adventures/README.md

 </details>

 ### Information boxes
-- Information boxes allowing clear and concise presentation of information on services offered by copany's garage.
+- Information boxes allowing clear and concise presentation of information on services offered by company's garage.
 - Depending on screen size boxes are presented horisontally or vertically.
 - User stories covered: 5, 9.
 <details>